k-kavya-28/k-kavya-28/README.md

 # 💫About Me :
-Currently in my third year of pursuing a BE in Computer Science and Business Systems at Thapar Institute of Engineering and Technology, Patiala, I have embarked on a journey into the software industry driven by my profound passion for development and automation.
+Currently in final year of pursuing a BE in Computer Science and Business Systems at Thapar Institute of Engineering and Technology, Patiala, I have embarked on a journey into the software industry driven by my profound passion for development and automation.
 Eager to harness and challenge my skills, I actively seek opportunities to apply my expertise in order to push the boundaries of innovation.